Validate and Deploy your Flows with GitHub Actions icon Validate and Deploy your Flows with GitHub Actions

 Deploy Your Flows

-Using the Deploy Action, we can set up our workflow to deploy when new commits are pushed to our main branch.
-Like the Validate Action, we will need to specify a directory and resource, which includes namespace files too.
-For the full list, check out the reference here.
+Using the Deploy Flows Action, we can set up our workflow to deploy when new commits are pushed to our main branch.
+We need to specify a directory containing your flows and optionally a namespace to deploy them to.
+For the full list of inputs, check out the GitHub Actions reference.

 In the example below: